juanfranblanco/testrpc-bundle/README.md

 # testrpc-bundle

-Testrpc using the a node bundle (packed dependencies) to simplify installation.
+Testrpc  using the browserified node dependency bundle to simplify installation (avoid compilations).
 WIP

 ## Usage